darrenjw/jax-smfsb/paper/paper.md

 ---
-title: 'jax-smfsb: A python library for stochastic systems biology modelling and inference'
+title: 'jax-smfsb: A Python library for stochastic systems biology modelling and inference'
 tags:
   - Python
   - JAX